Solutions of massive gravity theories in constant scalar invariant geometries: Vanishing scalar invariant geometries

-and as in Type {\bf A1} we shall present the solutions of the field equations in a coordinate system fixed by eliminating as many as possible gauge functions in the expression of the metric. \subitem{$\star$ TMG} The only non trivial field equations are $[u,x]$ and $[u,u]$.
+As for Type {\bf A1} we shall present the solutions of the field equations in a coordinate system fixed by eliminating as many as possible gauge functions in the expression of the metric. \subitem{$\star$ TMG}\\ The only nontrivial field equations are $[u,x]$ and $[u,u]$.
 The first one gives

 whose solution reads